 Cancer Support Groups

 Cancer support groups are meetings for people with cancer and anyone touched by the disease.
 They can have many benefits.
-Even though a lot of people receive support from friends and family, the number one reason they join a support group is to be with others with similar cancer experiences.
+Even though a lot of people receive support from friends and family, the number one reason they join a support group is to be with others who have similar cancer experiences.
 Some research shows that joining a support group improves both quality of life and survival.

 Cancer support groups can: